-Many students feel they want to give something back to the local community they call home while living in and around Durham City.
+CommunityGive something back to the local community you'll call home while living in and around Durham.

-Durham University has many links across the world and aims to strengthen these on all occasions through its staff and students.
-Many of our students get involved in charity projects overseas such as Project Sri Lanka and Project Thailand.
+We have many links with charity and volunteering projects across the world.
+As a student you could get involved in charity projects overseas such as Project Sri Lanka and Project Thailand.

 Student volunteers are also involved in Sport Action Zambia which focuses on sports development and personal development through sports projects.